 Once the entire headboard is covered , spray the polyurethane over the entire surface and let dry.
 This will keep the color of the wood from rubbing off onto pillows, and then you’re all set!

 I absolutely love the finished product.
 I thought I might miss my all white bed frame, but it really makes it much more cozy.
+Especially when I add in my white shag and favorite blanket.
 Now I just have to resist the urge to put it on everything!